arcxp/datadog-service-catalog-metadata-provider/__tests__/TEST_PLANS.md

 - [x] Verify that fields are correctly parsed into the correct types

 ## Schema validation

+For this we're going to have three data files that we'll experiment with:

+- Invalid config
+- Minimal config
+- Maximal config

 - [ ] Test that the data parsed from various config files matches the schema